 We know that our buildings have an impact on the communities in which they are located.
 That is why our logistics parks are designed to minimize environmental impacts and maximize energy efficiency.
 We invest in infill locations that are in vicinity to large populations – to guarantee short distances for transportation.
 Part of our strategy is to redevelop old infill industrial warehouses.
-We create value by staying true to our vision regarding sustainability and through our local knowledge about infill and brownfield development.

 What is the WELL Building Standard™? – a Pilot in New Development

 In partnership with the International WELL Building Institute, Prologis Benelux launched, as one of the first logistics real estate developers in the world, a pilot to develop a standard for the health and well-being of warehouse employees.
 The pilot fits within the ambition of Prologis Benelux to continuously raise the standard for buildings for its customers.